luigilella/ml_models/README.md

 The java packages "sontest" and "showres" contain the classes to test the SOM and GNG self organizing models on a two-dimensional data sample and to display the results of their classification on the screen.
 The java package "sontest" provides also:

-- a GNG-based prediction model to evaluate the lenght of hospital stay (AnalisiSDO.java);
+- the class AnalisiSDO.java, a GNG-based prediction model to evaluate the lenght of hospital stay (https://dlnext.acm.org/doi/10.1016/j.im.2020.103282);
-- the package "text-comprehension", with a GNG-based simplified implementation of the W.Kintsch human text comprehension model.
+- the package "text-comprehension", with a GNG-based simplified implementation of the W.Kintsch human text comprehension model (https://pubmed.ncbi.nlm.nih.gov/8203801/).

 The "py_sonet" package contains a python implementation of SOM and GNG models.